dmenezesgabriel/docker-localstack-hello/docs/aws-security.md

 Shield standard is a free service that protects your website from DDoS attacks.

+- Amazon Route 53
+- AWS Global Accelerator

 ## Shield advanced

 Shield advanced is a paid service that protects your website from DDoS attacks.
 It includes a web application firewall (WAF) that can be used to block malicious traffic.

 **DDoS** stands for Distributed Denial of Service.
 It is a type of attack that is used to make a website unavailable by flooding it with traffic.

+- Amazon Route 53
+- AWS Global Accelerator

 ## KMS

 KMS (Key Management Service) is a service that allows you to create and manage encryption keys.
 It is used by other AWS services to encrypt data at rest.

+Metadata:

+- Key ID
+- Key ARN
+- Creation date

+The KMS keys that you create are customer managed keys (CMKs).
+Customer managed keys are keys that you create, own and manage.

 ## GuardDuty